 We organized our inaugural Benevolent Media Festival in November 2011 during Digital Capital Week in Washington, D.C.
 Our team of volunteers and community partners held film screenings, hosted open mic nights, led youth workshops, staged a benefit concert, showcased a charity design day and much, much more.
 In total, more than 400 people engaged in 18 different events held across the city, and thousands more supported us through viral marketing and promotion.
 Our signature events included an opening party, video showcase, networking lounge, and a pitch night for entrepreneurs.

 In February 2012, we launched our community event series.
 These events included fundraiser parties for local nonprofit groups, film screenings, photo exhibits, panel discussions, and pop-up marketplaces – each showcasing different types of media and different types of causes.

 Our second annual citywide Benevolent Media Festival was organized in June 2012.

-On September 23-29, 2013, Benevolent Media is partnering with the International Association of Human Values to produce the first-ever Media Rise Festival, a weeklong series of events in Washington, D.C. that celebrates how storytelling, design, art and media can contribute to a peaceful, just, and sustainable world.
+On September 23-29, 2013, Benevolent Media is producing the first-ever Media Rise Festival, a weeklong series of events in Washington, D.C. that celebrates how storytelling, design, art and media can contribute to a peaceful, just, and sustainable world.